 Before you start, make sure you have installed the package 'sp' as INLA requires it.
 You may also install the packages: numDeriv, Rgraphviz (from Bioconductor), fields, rgl, mvtnorm, multicore, pixmap, but these are required only for advanced use and are normally not required and are hence only 'suggested'.

 You can then install the R-INLA package using one of the following alternatives:

-(Ooops: There are two versions of the R-INLA package; one more stable and one that is in active development.
-To get the test-version do
+There are two versions of the R-INLA package; one that is updated 'once in a while' and one that is in active development (the testing-version).

 To install either one of these, type one of the following command line in R

 to install the more stable version or the testing version.
 You can later upgrade the package, using either